Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: Introduction

 \subsection{Structure of the \dissorpaper{chapter}{paper}}

 The \dissorpaper{chapter}{remainder of the paper} is structured as follows: In \Cref{st_proof2_model_problem}, the model convection-diffusion-problem is \dissorpaper{re-introduced for clarity}{introduced in detail}.
 In \Cref{st_proof2_discrete_geom_fun}, the discrete space-time geometries and function spaces are introduced and we summarize the relevant results from \dissorpaper{\Cref{CH3}}{\cite{heimann2024geometrically}} in the form of a geometry-related assumption.
 Further, we introduce some relevant discrete objects that are specific for the isoparametrically mapped discretization.
 Afterwards, in \Cref{sec:discrete_method}, the discrete method is introduced.
 Here, a constant-in-space and piecewise linear-in-time function is split up to be able to put emphasis on global mass conservation.
 The following \Cref{st_proof2_stab_cont_analysis} contains the stability analysis based on an inf-sup procedure and constitutes one of the main contributions of this work.
 This final result of that section is a Strang lemma bounding the discretization error by approximation and consistency errors.
 Both are then analysed in \Cref{st_proof2_strang_analysis} yielding an a priori discretization error bound as our main result.
+In order to improve the readability of the paper some proofs, which are technical yet rather standard in the field, have been outsourced to \cref{appendix:proofs}.